Step 1 Print the plan in your selected scale

 Figure 2

-Step 3 Create a bottom for the model out of cardstock To make the bottom, hold the corner of a piece of cardstock below the model.
+Create a bottom for the model out of cardstock To make the bottom, hold the corner of a piece of cardstock below the model.
 Take a pencil and trace the bottom cardstock from the inside, see figure2

 Cut out the bottom and glue it to the inside of the Model, see figure3.
 The bottom will serve 2 purposes: squaring up the corners and providing rigidity.
 If you want to access to the inside of your building, cut a hole in the chipboard base first.